mabuszka/SpotifyViz/README.md

     - popularity of different playlists
     - visualizing hourly/daily lstening habits
     - the comparison of listesting habits on one day for two uses

+  Made during the "Software development in R course".
+[See the course repo.](https://github.com/StatsIMUWr/SoftwareDev_R)

+  Consulted with Mateusz Staniak.